konr/GIMME/README.rst

 Info
 ----

 GIMME is an XMMS2 client for Emacs currently being developed for Google's Summer of Code.
 You can read more about it at http://scorciapino.com/blog/archives/49, which has some mockups, too.

 Pomodoros
 ---------

-I wonder how much time I'll dedicate to GIMME...
+I wonder how much time I'll end up dedicating to GIMME...

-* 29/4 -> 5 pomodoros
+* *29/4*: 5 pomodoros

 TODO
 ----